Megaherbivore: Paleogene

-Following the Cretaceous–Paleogene mass extinction, megaherbivore dinosaurs were extirpated from the face of the earth.
-One mechanism is thought to have played a major role: an extraterrestrial impact event in the Yucatán Peninsula.
+Megaherbivore dinosaurs died out in the Cretaceous–Paleogene mass extinction.
 For about 25 million years, the earth was void of large terrestrial herbivores that weighed more than 1 ton.
 After this period, small mammalian species evolved into large herbivores across every continent around 40 mya.
 The largest of these animals were Paraceratheriidae and Proboscidea.
 Other taxa included Brontotheriidae.
 The Sirenia, aquatic megaherbivores, such as Dugongidae, Protosirenidae, and Prorastomidae were present in the Eocene.
 Megaherbivores inhabited every major landmass in the Cenozoic and Pleistocene before the arrival of humans.

+Late Neogene

+During the late Miocene and Pliocene, African megaherbivore communities underwent a progressive, long-term decline.
+In eastern Africa, megaherbivore species richness began to fall around 4.6 million years ago, in the early Pliocene, more than a million years before the earliest evidence of hominin consumption of animal tissue (~3.3 Ma) and long before any sign of systematic hunting, ruling out an early anthropogenic origin for this decline.
+Instead, it has been linked to environmental change, particularly the expansion of C_{4} grasslands and declining atmospheric CO_{2} concentrations, which favored grasses over woody vegetation.

 Pleistocene

 There were around 50 different species by the Late Pleistocene:

 Diprotodon, the largest marsupial to ever exist, was present across the entire Australian continent by the Late Pleistocene.
 Elsewhere, megaherbivores like glyptodonts were grazing herbivores, that possessed no incisor or canine teeth, but had cheek teeth that would have been able to grind up tough vegetation.
 They inhabited habitats of South and North America.
 Ground sloths were herbivores, with some being browsers, others grazers, and some intermediate between the two as mixed feeders.
 Fossilized specimens were primarily found in South and North America, with one specimen being found as far north as Alaska.
 Mammoths, like modern day elephants, had hypsodont molars.
 These features allowed mammoths to live an expansive life because of the availability of grasses and trees.
-Today, nine of the 50 species persist.
+Today, nine of the 50 megaherbivore species persist.
 The Americas saw the worst decline in megaherbivores, with all 27 species going extinct.

 The Quaternary Extinction Event is an event where many species of megafauna (particularly mammals) went extinct.
 This event caused the disappearances of megaherbivores on most continents on Earth.
 Climate change and the arrival of humans are considered likely causes of the extinctions.
 It is thought that humans hunted megaherbivores to extinction, which then led to the extinction of the carnivores and scavengers which had preyed upon those animals.
 Scientists have proposed that increasingly extreme weather—hotter summers and colder winters—referred to as "continentality", or related changes in rainfall caused the extinctions.